-Focus will be on examining best practices for the teaching of science to K-8 students.
-Participants will address the new curriculum science standards through teaching science as a handson, experiential learning experience.
+Focus will be on examining preferred practices for the teaching of science to K-8 students.
+Participants will address the new curriculum science standards through teaching science as a hands-on, experiential learning process.
 Science programs that promote learning through a constructivist approach will be explored.